 The Johns Hopkins Department of Physics and Astronomy research laboratories are well equipped with state-of-the-art tools.
 What’s more, the research of our faculty is truly global: some of us work at the Large Hadron Collider, the site of the world’s highest energy particle accelerator, at the Advanced Photon Source, the world’s brightest source of light, and with instruments on the Hubble Space Telescope, the world’s premier space observatory.
+Our faculty are also on the cutting edge of gravitational physics and gravitational-wave astronomy, preparing for the challenge of detecting gravitational waves in space with the Laser Interferometer Space Antenna (LISA).
 Closer to home, a special undergraduate laboratory sponsored by the Pew Charitable Trusts allows students to perform their own research under the guidance of faculty mentors.
 There is also a modern computer laboratory for the exclusive use of undergraduate physics majors.

 Our department is strong and diverse, which gives students the opportunity to work with experts in a wide range of fields.
 Unlike some larger universities, most of our faculty members work with undergraduates.
 Studying and researching alongside people with this level of expertise and commitment to the field gives you a challenging environment in which to build your skills.